-Meals On Wheels, Inc. of Tarrant County provides nourishing meals to homebound people who are physically or mentally unable to prepare meals for themselves and other older adults who face food insecurity or who would benefit from meals in group settings where they can socialize with friends.
+Meals On Wheels of Tarrant County provides nourishing meals to homebound people who are physically or mentally unable to prepare meals for themselves and other older adults who face food insecurity or who would benefit from meals in group settings where they can socialize with friends.
 Our menus and recipes take into consideration the needs, preferences, and dietary requirements of older individuals.

 Our central kitchen prepares breakfast meals and hot noon meals which are delivered by volunteers Monday through Friday for clients on the Home-Delivered Meals Plan.
 We also prepare frozen meals meals for those on the Supplemental Nutrition Plan and fresh, nourishing meals for those who eat in congregate settings at adult activity centers.
 When we are closed for holidays, frozen meals are delivered to our clients in advance of the holiday.
 Some clients with special needs receive weekend meals.
 The weekend meals may be a cold box meal or a frozen meal.
 We also send out shelf-stable meals for our clients to have on hand for days when inclement weather may prohibit us from delivering meals.

 In planning the menus, client comments are taken into consideration.
 Every year, each client receives a satisfaction survey, and nearly 35% of clients return their surveys to us.
 We record all comments and try to respond to them.
 We also receive calls and notes from our clients daily and record their comments.

 Each of our meals meets at least one-third of the daily recommended dietary allowances for males 51+ years of age.
 Our registered dietitians review the nutritional analysis before finalizing the menus for committee review.
 The sodium content of the meals does not exceed 1,000 milligrams on average.
 No salt is added during preparation, and salt-free products (such as frozen vegetables rather than canned) are used as much as possible.

-For clients monitoring their sugar intake, we offer a special diet meal that contains no concentrated sweets.
+For clients monitoring their sugar intake, our meals contains no concentrated sweets.